eknutov/SemanticTeamIMRO/README.md

 ### Modules for ontology parts

 ### MetaData
-We want to provide meaningful metadata for vocabularies, so they can be easily used, found and int An example of a well annotated vocabulary:
+We want to provide meaningful metadata for vocabularies, so they can be easily used, found and int?
+An example of a well annotated vocabulary:

 All strings, if meaningful should be supplemented with a dutch languagetag "@nl"